laurentj/gitiwiki/docs/installation.md

   - gitiwiki/var/books/
 3. configure a virtual host with `gitiwiki/www` as a document root
 4. configure your virtual host with an alias `/jelix/` to `lib/jelix-www`
-5. in gitiwiki/var/config, copy defaultconfig.ini.php.dist to defaultconfig.ini.php
+5. in gitiwiki/var/config, copy localconfig.ini.php.dist to localconfig.ini.php
    and profiles.ini.php.dist to profiles.ini.php
-6. open a console and go into gitiwiki/install, and launch `php installer.php`
+6. open a console, go into gitiwiki/install, and launch `php installer.php`

 In next instructions, we assume that the domain name of your virtual host is localhost.

 Gitiwiki is almost ready.
 It needs now a Git repository.

-Let's use the repository used for tests:

 1. in the console, go into gitiwiki/var/repositories
-2. unzip testrepos.zip.
-You should have a "default" directory.
-3. open gitiwiki/var/config/defaultconfig.ini.php, and go at the end of file
-4. in profiles.ini.php, in the "gtwrepo:default" section, set the `path` property, by indicating the full path to gitiwiki/var/repositories/default/
+2. clone here a git repository containing files you want to display with gitiwiki
+3. or create a new repository: git init default

 And that's all.

 If you type http://localhost/index.php/wiki/default/, you should see a page with a "hello world" ;-)

+If you want to install gitiwiki to launch its tests and/or to contribute to the project, see the Contributing.md file at the root of the sources.